KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

-# Simple simulation of a first order CSTR
+# Simple simulation of a first order Continuous Stirred Tank Reactor (CSTR)
 - Includes response to various types of concentration input stimuli (step changes, ramp inputs, and sinusoidal inputs)
 - Incorporation of PID controller to maintain exit concentration set point
 - Simulates the response of an MPC controller for a heat exchanger model